LaunchCode-Education-Archived/gis-devops-OLD/week04/project/README.md

 A file size of 331K isn't great for a webapp; it's still a bit large.
 In a few weeks, we'll look at how some of the features of GeoServer allows you to display large amounts of data without a big download.
 </aside>

-Now we have to Repeat this process for all of the countries listed in [Zika Github Repository](https://github.com/cdcepi/zika) including Argentina, Columbia, Dominican Republic, Ecuador, El Salvador, Guatamala, Haiti, Mexico, Nicaragua, and Panama.

-To save you time, we went ahead and optimized the geometries for all of these countries.
-They are listed in [/data/optimized](https://gitlab.com/LaunchCodeTraining/zika-cdc-dashboard/tree/week2-starter).

 The last step is to join all of the GeoJSON files together.
 To do that, we can use a nice Node.js library from MapBox.
 Run the following commands:

 ```nohighlight